goldstack/goldstack/CONTRIBUTING.template.md

 ![](https://user-images.githubusercontent.com/1448524/155213397-2b67a16d-fb76-476e-bfcf-314903dcc046.png)

+**Important**: After you have copied your generated project into the `workspaces/generated` folder, you need to _delete_ the following files/folders: `workspaces/generated/.yarn`, `workspaces/generated/.yarnrc.yml` and `workspaces/generated/yarn.lock`.

 Afterwards simply run the `yarn` command.
 If you make changes to the libraries in [template-lib](https://github.com/goldstack/goldstack/tree/master/workspaces/templates-lib), these will be available in your generated project.
 Just ensure that the versions of the dependencies in the project match the versions of the libraries.
 You can run the command `yarn ensure-local-packages` to ensure this.

 You can commit any changes to the Goldstack monorepo for a PR to this repository.
 You must use a separate git repository for your own project.
 Therefore it is important to place the generated project into the `workspaces/generated` folder since this is added to the `.gitignore` file in the Goldstack monorepo.